wp-plugins/friends-hot/readme.txt

 == Description ==

-Description: Display new posts of friend's website.Wordpress热友插件，用来在自己站点显示友情站点最新的更新文章标题。如果您能读懂中文，请访问http://www.tiandiyoyo.com获取更多信息。
+Description: Display new posts of friend's website.
+Please visit http://www.tiandiyoyo.com for more information.

 == Installation ==